lmudl/trialing/README.md

 contains clinical trials and the hospital_id where the trial was done (hospital_trial.csv).
 Before we do so, we remove duplicated rows (hospital_id and trial_id).
 We combine the general hospital information with the trial data and create a plot to show the number of trials done in each region.
-The barplot can be found at results/barplot.pdf.
+The bar plot can be found at results/barplot.pdf.

 ## Folder Structure